OpenNews/srccon/session_pitch.md

 ---
 #Propose a Session

-We're publishing proposals [here on the SRCCON site](/sessions/proposals) (without fields marked as private, of course), and the sessions we accept will form the program for the two-day conference.
-[Check out the session page](/sessions) for examples and more detailed guidance on proposing a session, and feel free to [contact us](mailto:srccon@opennews.org) if you have any questions about your proposal.
+Proposing a session only takes a few minutes, and we're here to help.
+We're [publishing already submitted proposals here](/sessions/proposals) (minus private info), and our [sessions page](/sessions) includes examples and detailed guidance.
+If you have questions or get stuck, [send us a note](mailto:srccon@opennews.org) and we'll get back to you ASAP.

 So tell us, what’s your perfect SRCCON session?